Three (1969 film)

 Three is a 1969 British drama film written and directed by James Salter.
 The film stars Charlotte Rampling, Robie Porter, Sam Waterston, Pascale Roberts, Edina Ronay and Gillian Hills.
 The film was released on 23 December 1969, by United Artists.

 Synopsis

-Two American college friends are on a trip in Europe near the Mediterranean.
-Although they meet a lot of women, a particular English tourist catches their attention, so they decided to become friends with her.
+Two American college friends travel in Europe near the Mediterranean.
+They meet many women, but an English tourist catches their attention, and they become friends with her.